Mario Scaramella

 Mario Scaramella (born 23 April 1970) is a lawyer and security consultant.
 He came to international prominence in 2006 in connection with the poisoning of the ex-Federal Security Service (FSB) agent Alexander Litvinenko.
-As responsible for intelligence analysis and production on KGB and military GRU espionage in Europe, he served as an investigator and adviser to the Mitrokhin Commission.
+He served as an investigator and adviser to the Mitrokhin Commission, with responsibility for intelligence analysis and production on KGB and military GRU espionage in Europe.
 Scaramella was a suspect by the Italian justice department for calumny.

 While working for the Intelligence and Mitrokhin Dossier Investigative Commission at the Italian Parliament, Scaramella stated that Alexander Talik, a Ukrainian ex-KGB officer living in Naples, conspired with three other Ukrainian officers to assassinate Paolo Guzzanti, a senator and president of the Mitrokhin Commission.
 The Ukrainians were arrested and special weapons, including grenades, were confiscated.
 Talik claimed that Scaramella had exaggerated the assassination plot, which led to the calumny charge.
 Talik also stated that rocket-propelled grenades sent to him in Italy had in fact been sent by Scaramella himself as an undercover agent.